-The Tour of Flander sets off from Antwerp and the riders get a first taste of cobbles after 85 kilometres.
+The Tour of Flanders sets off from Antwerp and the riders get a first taste of cobbles after 85 kilometres.
 The pavé on the Lippenhovenstraat and Paddestraat appear on the trot, but, to be frank, the first half of the race is nothing special.
 The eager anticipation of what’s in store gives the race its edge as this stage.

 With the first Oude Kwaremont-Paterberg combo the Tour of Flanders enters an exciting phase.
-After cresting the Koppenberg (600 metres at 11.6%), Steenbeekdries (700 metres at 5.3%) and Taaienberg (530 metres at 6.6%, cobbled).
-All within 8 kilometres.
+After cresting the Koppenberg (600 metres at 11.6%), Steenbeekdries (700 metres at 5.3%) and Taaienberg (530 metres at 6.6%, cobbled) the race continues onto the Kruisberg (2,500 metres at 5%).
+The riders reach that summit with 27 kilometres left.

-The riders tackle Kruisberg/Hotond (2,500 metres at 5%) with 26.5 kilometres remaining and after 10 kilometres on the flat the Oude Kwaremont makes its last appearance.
-The cobbled climb is 2,200 metres long and averages 4%, while the Paterberg is quite the opposite.
+Following a section on the pavé of the Mariaborrestraat (2,000 metres) it is back to climbing again on the Oude Kwaremont makes its last appearance.
+The cobbled uphill is 2,200 metres long and averages 4%, while the Paterberg is quite the opposite.
 Only 360 metres long, but definitely a killer with its average gradient of 12.9% and steepest ramp of 20.3%.

 The last 13.2 kilometres of the ‘Ronde’ are played out on the flat.